 - Renal dysfunction upon use with ramipril [see Warnings and Precautions ( 5.6)]

 Because clinical studies are conducted under widely varying conditions, adverse reactions rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-Telmisartan has been evaluated for safety in more than 3700 patients, including 1900 treated for over 6 months and more than 1300 for over one year.
+Telmisartan tablets haver been evaluated for safety in more than 3700 patients, including 1900 treated for over 6 months and more than 1300 for over one year.
 Adverse experiences have generally been mild and transient in nature and have infrequently required discontinuation of therapy.

-In placebo-controlled trials involving 1041 patients treated with various doses of Telmisartan (20 to160 mg) monotherapy for up to 12 weeks, the overall incidence of adverse events was similar to that in patients treated with placebo.
+In placebo-controlled trials involving 1041 patients treated with various doses of Telmisartan tablets (20 to 160 mg) monotherapy for up to 12 weeks, the overall incidence of adverse events was similar to that in patients treated with placebo.

 The incidence of adverse events was not dose-related and did not correlate with gender, age, or race of patients.